ClusterHQ/powerstrip/README.rst

 * Add integration tests against real Docker for ``run``, ``build`` and ``pull``, fix various bugs exposed therein.
 * In particular, fix docker ``attach``, streaming responses when there are no post-hooks, GET requests, skip pre-hooks with ``application/tar`` handling, stdin handling for ``attach``.
+* Powerstrip now listens on a Unix Socket and not TCP - this is to get around proxy problems when using a Docker container to foward the TCP traffic

 v0.0.1: